 PSHC enables children to become healthy, independent and responsible citizens.
 At Holymead Primary School we encourage children to play a positive role in contributing to the life of the school and the wider community.
 Children are taught about rights and responsibilities as part of our Rights Respecting Schools agenda where they learn to appreciate what it means to be a positive member of a diverse society.

-Within the PSHC curriculum the children will also have relationships and sex education (RSE) which involves looking at relationships, friendships, feelings and differences and drugs' awareness education (which teaches children the dangers of harmful substances and how to keep themselves safe).
-These issues are discussed at an appropriate level for different age children.
+Within the PSHC curriculum the children will also have relationships and sex education (RSE) which involves looking at relationships, friendships, feelings and differences and drugs' teaches children the dangers how to keep themselves safe). an appropriate level for awareness education (which of harmful substances and These issues are discussed at different age children.